Is Your Water Making You Sick?

 Chicago Drinking Water Has Unsafe Levels Of Chromium-6

-If the high lead levels and all these other chemicals in the water weren’t enough, Chicago also has a high level of chromium-6, a chemical that causes cancer.
+If the high lead levels and all these other chemicals in the water weren’t enough, Chicago tap water also contains chromium-6, a chemical that causes cancer.
 Yes, this is the same chemical made famous in the movie, Erin Brockovich.
 Sadly, not only Chicago has this problem, as an estimated 2/3 of Americans are at risk for this chemical in municipalities across the nation.
 While chromium-6 contamination can occur naturally, accidental industrial spills like what happened with US Steel this past April 20 at the 68th street drinking water intake and legal dumping of chromium-6 into our waterways are the real sources of the problem.

 How Much Is Chromium-6 In The Water?